anegg0/doc.palm.readthedocs/docs/Get-Started/Tokens.md

 ## Use the bridge

 The Palm bridge can be used to transfer tokens between the Palm network and Ethereum.
+When assets are transferred from Ethereum to Palm, the bridge will top up the depositer's account with a small amount of PALM.

-Palm provides the following bridges which connect the Palm development and testing environments to the Ethereum Rinkeby testnet:
+Palm provides the following environment-specific bridges:

 * [Development environment bridge](https://app.palm-dev.xyz/)
 * [Testing environment bridge](https://app.palm-uat.xyz/).